 The evolution of the camera leading to the oldest photograph still in existence begins with the portable Camera Obscura invented by Johann Zahn in 1685, but it wasn’t until Joseph Nicephore Niepce figured out how to manipulate it to expose pewter plates coated with bitumen of Judea that photography really took off.

-Niepce is now credited with the world’s oldest known surviving photograph, but he’s also profoundly influential in the progress of the camera itself.
-In fact, without his invention we wouldn’t have been able to progress so rapidly to the invention of video cameras
+Niepce is now credited with the world’s oldest known surviving photograph, View from the Window at Le Gras, but he’s also profoundly influential in the progress of the camera itself.
+In fact, without his invention we wouldn’t have been able to progress so rapidly to the invention of video cameras!

 A few years after Niepce’s invention, Henry Fox Talbot discovered how to fix images to paper using optics and chemistry, which made it possible to create multiple print negatives for the first time in 1834.
 Other techniques and inventions that paved the way for the ancient snapshots and vintage photos below include the daguerreotype process and the development of celluloid emulsion film by Eastman Kodak in 1888.

-But before celluloid film, photography started to become more creative leading to the development of the earliest staged photograph, possibly created in 1840, in which French photography pioneer Hippolyte Bayard pretends to commit suicide.
+Before celluloid film, photography took a more creative turn.
+In 1840, French photography pioneer Hippolyte Bayard created one of the earliest staged photographs, an image in which he pretended to have drowned himself.
 He also invented a process that produced direct positive paper prints in the camera that influenced slide film, another positive film format that was developed much later.

-These few inventions laid the foundation for the future of photography that eventually led to the first digital camera nearly 150 years later and captured not only the first photo, but many of the earliest known photographs still in existence.
+These few inventions laid the foundation for the future of photography that eventually led to the first digital camera nearly 150 years later and enabled the capture of not just the first photo, but many of the earliest surviving photographs in history.

 The 20 Oldest Photographs Ever Taken

-These are 20 of the oldest photographs and historic pictures that are not only incredibly influential to the development of photography and spread of new media formats but are also historical moments in the history of the human race.
+These 20 photographs are among the oldest ever taken.
+Each one played a key role in the development of photography and the rise of new media formats.
+They also capture historical moments that shaped human history.
 Included are not only the oldest photographs, but also some of the oldest of different types like astronomical, tourism, war, color, and aerial photography.

 "View from the Window at Le Gras" (1826) by Joseph Nicéphore Niépce